Fire from the Gods: Soul Revolution (2021-present)

 In March-April of 2022, FFTG toured US supporting From Ashes to New on their Still Panicking Tour alongside Blind Channel, Kingdom Collapse and Above Snakes.
-From August to October, 2022, the band toured as a supporting act for Five Fingers Death Punch on their headlining US tour alongside Megadeth and The HU.
+From August to October, 2022, the band toured as a supporting act for Five Finger Death Punch on their headlining US tour alongside Megadeth and The HU.

 The band's third album, Soul Revolution, co-produced by Erik Ron and Richard Wicander, was released on October 28, 2022, via Better Noise Music to positive reviews.
 It was preceded by singles "SOS" (released on June 3, 2022), "Soul Revolution" (July 15, 2022), "Thousand Lifetimes" (August 26, 2022) and "World So Cold" (September 30, 2022).

 In February-March 2023, FFTG toured as a supporting act for Norma Jean's US The Deathrattle Tour alongside Greyhaven.

 "Thousand Lifetimes" was re-recorded featuring Corey Glover of Living Colour and re-released as a single on February 17, 2023.